Multi-Tenant SaaS

 Managing Reports

-In addition to creating warrants for tenant and group membership, we need to create warrants that help us manage the reports in our app.
+In addition to creating warrants for tenant and role membership, we need to create warrants that help us manage the reports in our app.
 For example, when a report is created, we should create a warrant that associates the user who created the report as being the owner

 - cURL